PoliticalGraveyard.com

 Slaughter, F. M. — of California.
 Member of California state assembly 1st District, 1871-73.
 Burial location unknown.

-Slaughter, French See D. French Slaughter
+Slaughter, French See Daniel French Slaughter

-Slaughter, French, Jr. See Daniel French Slaughter, Jr.
+Slaughter, French, Jr. See Daniel French Slaughter Jr.

 Slaughter, Gabriel (1767-1830) — of Kentucky.
 Born in Culpeper County, Va., December 12, 1767.
-Member of Kentucky state house of representatives, 1797; member of Kentucky state senate, 1801; Lieutenant Governor of Kentucky, 1808-12, 1816; Governor of Kentucky, 1816-20.
+Justice of the peace; member of Kentucky state house of representatives, 1797; member of Kentucky state senate, 1801; Lieutenant Governor of Kentucky, 1808-12, 1816; served in the U.S. Army during the War of 1812; Governor of Kentucky, 1816-20.
 Baptist.
-Died September 19, 1830 (age 62 years, 281 days).
+Died in Mercer County, Ky., September 19, 1830 (age 62 years, 281 days).
 Interment a private or family graveyard, Mercer County, Ky.

 See also National Governors Association biography